-This section provides an overview of the preliminary analyses conducted by the study team to assess future parking demand, with a focus on establishing the number of times, or frequency, and when the parking capacity may be exceeded and to what extent.
-This assessment focuses on peak visitation, when the capacity of the lighthouse is reached, and uses the lighthouse capacity as a limiting factor for demand.
-However, in reality demand will be independent of capacity.
-Although many of the current visitors will take advantage of the climbing, it is assumed that opening up Bodie Island Lighthouse to climbing will also attract visitors who previously had not been interested in visiting the site.
-There are a number of factors that may serve to impact this level of demand that are not possible to account for.
-These include:
+The study acknowledges that in reality, demand will be independent of capacity, especially if the appropriate demand management strategies are not implemented.
+Parking demand based on the projected increase in visitation was considered but not quantified as regardless of the demand for climbing, the lighthouse capacity policy will determine the number of visitors that can be accommodated throughout the day.
+Qualitatively, although many of the current visitors will take advantage of the climbing, it is assumed that opening up Bodie Island Lighthouse to climbing will also attract visitors who previously had not been interested in visiting the site.
+Other factors that may serve to impact this level of demand, but that are not possible to account for, include: